iAM-AMR/iAM.AMR.DOC/source/data_extraction/data_extract_rules.rst

   - egg *vs.* chick *vs.* broiler
   - grow-finish *vs.* farrow-to-finish
   - farm *vs.* abattoir *vs.* retail

+- unique years/periods of time

+  - 1998 *vs.* 1999

 Immutable factors should not be extracted.

+.. admonition:: Important

+   If a reason for the comparison is given, such as a growth promoter ban/change in related industry policy, factors comparing unique years/periods of time may be valid for extraction.
+For instance, one period of time might represent pre-ban conditions, while the next might represent post-ban conditions.
+In this case, the factor title should be "<Antimicrobial(s)> Ban", and any antimicrobials available for use pre-ban, as well as any available both pre- and post-ban that were specifically mentioned, should be tagged as if the factor is an AMU factor.
+Any information about the prevalence of actual growth promoter use pre-ban (and sometimes post-ban) should be provided in the factor description and/or reference notes.

 Binary and Continuous Factors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~